Graphene: Graphene quantum dots

-A graphene quantum dot (GQD) is a graphene fragment with a size lesser than 100 nm.
+A graphene quantum dot (GQD) is a graphene fragment with a size less than 100 nm.
 The properties of GQDs are different from bulk graphene due to the quantum confinement effects which only become apparent when the size is smaller than 100 nm.

 Modified and functionalized graphene

 Graphene oxide

 Graphene oxide is usually produced through chemical exfoliation of graphite.
 A particularly popular technique is the improved Hummers' method.
 Using paper-making techniques on dispersed, oxidized and chemically processed graphite in water, the monolayer flakes form a single sheet and create strong bonds.
 These sheets, called graphene oxide paper, have a measured tensile modulus of 32 GPa.
 The chemical property of graphite oxide is related to the functional groups attached to graphene sheets.
 These can change the polymerization pathway and similar chemical processes.
-Graphene oxide flakes in polymerss display enhanced photo-conducting properties.
+Graphene oxide flakes in polymers display enhanced photo-conducting properties.
 Graphene is normally hydrophobic and impermeable to all gases and liquids (vacuum-tight).
 However, when formed into a graphene oxide-based capillary membrane, both liquid water and water vapor flow through as quickly as if the membrane were not present.

 In 2022, researchers evaluated the biological effects of low doses on graphene oxide on larvae and imago of Drosophila melanogaster.
 Results show that oral administration of graphene oxide at concentrations of 0.02-1% has a beneficial effect on the developmental rate and hatching ability of larvae.
 Long-term administration of a low dose of graphene oxide extends the lifespan of Drosophila and significantly enhances resistance to environmental stresses.
 These suggest that graphene oxide affects carbohydrate and lipid metabolism in adult Drosophila.
 These findings might provide a useful reference to assess the biological effects of graphene oxide, which could play an important role in a variety of graphene-based biomedical applications.